Purchase MJ tickets online or at the box office.

 All persons entering the theatre, regardless of age, must have a ticket.
-Children under the age of 4 are not permitted in the theatre.
+Guests under 5 are not permitted in the theatre.

 There will be a strict late seating hold for those who are not in their purchased seat when the Act begins.
 For Act I, the hold is approximately 22 minutes.
 The hold for Act II is approximately 10 minutes.
 Patrons will be held in the promenade or upper lobby (depending on the seats purchased) in which the patron will be able to view the show on a monitor.

 Smoking (including e-cigarettes) is prohibited in the Neil Simon Theatre.

 Patron Security For the protection of our patrons, theatre managers and private security personnel are on duty during all performances.

 All bags will be inspected upon arrival.
 Luggage, shopping bags, and other large packages that will not fit comfortably with you at your seat will not be checked or allowed inside the theatre.
 For your convenience, please arrange to check your large bags at one of these locations if you are unable to leave them at home.